How Agencies Can Implement Sales Enablement

 Doug uses the example from the book Moneyball.
 In contrast to how many would think to find the best baseball player for a team (hits), the better stat to track actually runs, which can come in various forms, including walks productive outs.

 Agencies need to focus on the core metrics that drive results for their customers and not get wrapped up in the vanity numbers that look good but aren’t driving a business forward.

 Doug talks about the light bulb moment of realizing that he needed to become the expert in one function for his business to get paid the way it could and to really set itself apart from the competition.

 Many agencies focus on every piece of the puzzle and being everything to every client, but Doug’s approach is to own one piece (sales enablement) and leverage this into all the benefits that come from it.

 It’s about finding a niche, whether it’s a service or industry.

 There are plenty of other agencies that can do better at one specific thing that you can, and Doug’s advice is to leverage that when working with clients to deliver the best results.

-Doug's interview breaks down important insights for agencies interested in offering sales enablement as well as how to position their businesses for success now and into the future.
+Doug’s interview breaks down important insights for agencies interested in offering sales enablement and how to position their businesses for success now and into the future.